wheelnext/wheelnext/docs/summits/2025_03/workshops/index_priority.md

     - How important is it that tools implement a common index priority scheme?
 Are there any guidelines we can offer to package authors as far as "we think your tool would benefit your users because _____ and ____"

 - **[UX: Open issues]:**
-    - How to ensure that different indexes do not have conflicting metadata for the same package, or de-conflicting the metadata by treating the metadata for each index independently (caching scheme change).
+    - How to ensure that different indexes do not have conflicting metadata for the same package, or de-conflicting the metadata by treating the metadata for each index independently (caching scheme change) ?
-    - How to communicate potential unintuitive behaviors with index priority, such as lack of updates from higher-priority indexes.
+    - How to communicate potential unintuitive behaviors with index priority, such as lack of updates from higher-priority indexes ?
-    - Should we develop tools to validate the sanity of a set of indexes and support installers in identifying confusing issues.
+    - Should we develop tools to validate the sanity of a set of indexes and support installers in identifying confusing issues ?
 This problem is not unique to index priority, and these kinds of tools would help avoid confusion with any handling of more than one index.

 - **[UX: Specifying and configuring Index Priority groups]:**
     Existing configuration will continue to work exactly as-is.
 Users wishing to utilize the priority feature would need to add new configuration.